 The downside here is that cans are heavy, and they stay heavy after they’ve been opened up and used.
 You must to haul the empty cans up the side of the wall, and back down from the summit.

 The modern version of cans is Tasty Bites, or any plastic/foil pouch of food.
 Like cans, they don’t need extra water and can be eaten straight from the package.
 Unlike cans, they’re not heavy when they’re empty.
 One downside is the waste—this type of packaging isn’t recyclable, so it can be hard to justify.
 They can also cause a nasty explosion, and very disappointing dinner, if they break inside your bag.

-Despite all this, I find myself choosing to bring my lightest stove setup (PocketRocket and Titan Kettle + 4 ounce fuel can), along with baggies of dehydrated lentil and black bean soup, vegetable bouillon cubes, couscous, instant oats, instant coffee and teas, as well as snack foods like dried fruit, nuts, granola, almond butter and crackers.
+I find myself choosing to bring my lightest stove setup (PocketRocket and Titan Kettle + 4-ounce fuel can), along with baggies of dehydrated lentil and black bean soup, vegetable bouillon cubes, couscous, instant oats, instant coffee and teas, as well as snack foods like dried fruit, nuts, granola, almond butter and crackers.

 All of these ingredients are available in bulk or in larger packages and you can put them into your own baggies, which you can re-use multiple times before recycling.
 My food bag is significantly smaller and lighter, even including the stove and fuel can.
 Plus, it doesn’t require much water supply to make the tea, soup or oats.
 You’ll be ingesting that water regardless, so it doesn’t matter how it gets in you.

 Since all ingredients are “instant,” fuel use is minimal.
 Simply bring the water to a boil, turn the stove off immediately, add the food, and let it sit covered for 5-10 minutes.
 Then, eat right out of the Titan Kettle.